CESSE offers recordings of past webinars as a member benefit to help you in your professional development. Log in now to access the recordings.

 Ethical Leadership for Engineering and Scientific Society Executives

-Originally presented June 18, 2019.
-This 1-hour webinar will highlight the importance of ethical leadership for engineering and scientific society executives.
+This 1-hour webinar highlights the importance of ethical leadership for engineering and scientific society executives.
 Arthur Schwartz explores how cultivating the values of honesty, integrity, confidentiality, fairness, responsibility and related principles play a critical role in being an effective and successful engineering and scientific society executive, using as the American Society of Association Executives (ASAE) Core Ethical Standards, Certified Association Examination (CAE) exam ethics content, select engineering/scientific society codes of ethics and case studies a backdrop.

 Marie-Elaine Lemieux, Sales Manager - International & American Congresses, Quebec City Business Destination